NearHuscarl/flutter_login/README.md

 EMAIL | The User Field will be set to be email
-NAME  | The User Field will be set to be username PHONE  | The User Field will be set to be phone
+NAME  | The User Field will be set to be username PHONE  | The User Field will be set to be phone DROPDOWN  | The User Field will be set to be value selected from the dropdown

 [LoginUserType] will change how the user field [TextField] behaves.
 Autofills and Keyboard Type will be adjusted automatically for the type of user that you pass.